Skatteetaten/aurora-openshift/docs/openshift.md

 # A Short History

 The work on what would become the Aurora OpenShift Platform started late in 2014 in the wake of a major project to modernize the handling of the foundational data for most tax calculations in Norway.
-The project transitioned the Norwegian Tax Administration from using Oracle Forms, PL/SQL and Java EE into using simpler Java SE technologies with embedded containers.
-It also identified the need for a common platform for running and handling the vast amount of micro services across development, test and reference environments that the project produced, and that would be produced by even larger projects down the line.
+The project identified during its course the need for a common platform for running and handling the vast amount of micro services across development, test and reference environments that the project produced, and that would be produced by even larger projects down the line.

 A technology evaluation phase revealed the Red Hat OpenShift Container Platform (then Red Hat OpenShift Origin 3.0) to be the most appropriate technology to base a new common platform on.
 Most of 2015 was spent on getting the first few